dimpase/M2/D-language.md

 * Exercises show how to run the version of M2 that you're building in emacs.
   * Using meta-x compile in emacs, we recompile the file (in d directory) but didn't produce a new version of the program.
   * Have to go back to the [build-directory]/Macaulay2/bin and recompile the program with `make`.
+  * Next exercise is to add a new function to the file actors3.d and expose it at the top level.